How To Pay Off Your Credit Card: Tips and Strategies

 Consider Debt Consolidation Loans

-Another option you should consider in your credit card payoff plan is to consolidate everything into one loan.
-Given that in 2018, as many as 67% of Canadians owned at least two credit cards, debt consolidation can be a beneficial option for many.
+Another option you should consider in your payoff plan is to consolidate everything into one loan.
+Given that as many as 67% of Canadians own at least two credit cards, debt consolidation can be a beneficial option for many.

 Doing this can potentially help reduce your interest rates and monthly payments.
 When looking for a consolidation loan, make sure you compare rates and terms from multiple lenders before deciding on one.
 After all, you don’t want to end up with a worse deal than you have now.